oe1wkl/Morserino-32/Documentation/User Manual/Morserino-32_Manual.md

 The device will start WiFi as an access point, thus creating its own WiFi Network (with the SSID "Morserino").
 If you check the available networks with your computer or smartphone, you will find it easily; please switch your computer to use this network (you will not need a password to connect).

 Once you are connected, enter "m32.local" into your browser on your computer.
-You will se a little form with just 2 fields: SSID and password.
+If your computer or smartphone does not support mDNS (Android, for example, is not supporting it), you have to enter the IP address 192.168.4.1 into the browser instead of m32.local.
+You will then see a little form with just 2 empty fields in your browser: SSID and password.
 Enter the name of your local WiFi network, and the correspondig password, and click on the "Submit" button.
 Your Morserino-32 will store these network credentials and then restart itself (so the network "Morserino" will disappear).

 NB: You cannot use a WiFi network with a "captive portal", as they  are often used on public networks.
 These networks require that a browser is available on the device that wants so connect to the network, and the Morserino-32 does not have a browser...